-There are some organs in the upper left region of the body that could be the source of the pain.
-These include the stomach, heart, lungs, ribs, colon, pancreas, and spleen.
+Organs in the upper left region of the body may be the source of pain under the left breast.
+These include the:

-Doctors often group the most common causes of pain under the left breast into two main categories: digestive and heart-related.
+The most common causes of pain under the left breast are often grouped into different categories, including:

-This article looks at the different causes of pain under the left breast, their symptoms, and the treatment options available.
+This article looks at the different causes, symptoms, and treatments of pain under the left breast.

-As the heart is situated slightly to the left of the midline in the upper body, pain under the left breast can sometimes indicate a heart problem.
+A heart attack happens when the blood supply to the heart suddenly becomes blocked.
+This is often caused by a blockage in a nearby artery.
+As the heart is situated slightly to the left of the midline in the upper body, pain under the left breast may indicate a heart problem.

 - shortness of breath

-Further treatment options will depend on when symptoms started and how soon the person having the attack can access the first stage of care.
+Treatment options will depend on when the symptoms start and how soon the person having the attack can access the first stage of care.

 If the cause of the attack is found to be a blocked coronary artery, the doctor may recommend a procedure called an angioplasty to open a blocked or severely narrowed coronary artery with a balloon and possibly place a stent.

 The heart is surrounded and protected by a thin, layered, fluid-filled membrane called the pericardium.
-It can become inflamed due to infection or a disorder where the body’s immune system attacks itself.
+Pericarditis occurs when this becomes inflamed due to infection or a disorder where the body’s immune system attacks itself.

 - sharp, stabbing pain under the left breast or in the chest